MetaKt/StudyMate/README.md

 **Sign Up and Login:**

 Before accessing the StudyMate platform, every user must verify themselves.
-First time user must first signup to the platform, creating their account with a unique username, sophisticated password, and interesting bio description.
+First-time user must first sign up to the platform, creating their account with a unique username, sophisticated password, and interesting bio description.
 Then, they will have to verify themselves through our authentication methods and select to join at least one interested study group.
-For users who already have an account, they will need to login with their respective username and password.
-Only when given with the correct username and password, the user can access to the platform and services.
+For users who already have an account, they will need to log in with their respective usernames and password.
+Only when given the correct username and password, the user can access the platform and services.

 **Join Group, Join Private Group and Create Group:**

-Join Group is an action when users are desiring to entry other study groups apart from which they are already a member of.
+Join Group is an action when users are desiring to enter other study groups apart from which they are already a member.
 A list of available groups will be provided based on the Recommendation feature, an algorithm that will select groups or resources according to the user's interest.
 Users will then be able to decide to join any group type: Protected or Private Groups.
 Protected Groups are groups which their content can be only visible to non-member users, giving a better image of the group community.
 Private Groups are groups that only group members can see through their content within the group, allowing more privacy to the group members.
 Upon clicking join group, users will from the moment become a member of the group they desire to enter, capable of all group members' services.
 Unlike protected, before being a member of a private group, the head of the private group must first accept joining private group requests from the user.
 Only the accepted request can give the user permission to entry and become a group member.

 **Post:**